Our next Equitation Jumping League starts 18th September.

 You will have a set course of six fences to build each week of the league.

-Important Information for the Summer League:
+Important Information for course layout:

 Every competitor must jump ten fences in their round.